South Africa vs Tanzania Safari

 What To Expect On A Safari

-My safari in Tanzania was a different experience with days of full day game drives – so you spent most of your time out finding wildlife.
-It definitely made the best use of your time, though you didn’t get much time to relax at the lodge.
-There are some lodges that do break up your days, like I experienced in South Africa, however it seemed to be the norm to be out all day exploring.
+My safari days in Tanzania were a different experience with days of full-day game drives – so you spent most of your time out finding wildlife.
+It made the best use of your time, though you didn’t get much time to relax at the lodge.
+Some lodges do break up your days as I experienced in South Africa, however, it seemed to be the norm to be out all day exploring.

 Hippo in Klaserie